top of page

 24-48 HOURS BEFORE YOUR TAN

-• Exfoliate at least 24-48 hours prior to your appointment.
-This is so the tan can adhere to fresh clean skin, and to allow the acid mantle to reset and amino acids to be recreated.
+• Exfoliate using a dry brush or exfoliating mitt/glove at least 24-48 hours prior to your appointment.
+Pay special attention to hands, elbows, knees, ankles, heels and tops of feet.
+DO NOT do a proper exfoliation on the same day as your tan or the tan won't adhere to your skin properly.
+Your skin needs at least 24 hours for the acid mantle to reset and for the amino acids to be recreated.
 The amino acids are what helps create your tan.
 The less amino acids you have, the lighter the result will be.

 • If you need to wash your hair, do so the day before, but wash your hair first, then do your exfoliating.